Fontaine (band): Formation and Indian City

+Fontaine era

+Under Gabrielle Fontaine's leadership, the band continued Vince Fontaine's vision while developing its own contemporary sound and identity.
+The group released the album Tomorrow in 2024, followed by Ghosts in 2025.

+The band's recordings during this period included collaborations with artists such as Julian Taylor, Kelly Bado, Goody Grace, Tom Wilson (musician), Ariel Posen and Don Amero.

+In 2026, the group changed its name from Indian City to FONTAINE.
+The name reflects the band's connection to the Fontaine family and the legacy established by its founder while representing a new generation of the group.

+Under the FONTAINE name, the group continues as an Indigenous-led collaborative band combining Indigenous and non-Indigenous musicians.
+The group's music continues to explore Indigenous identity, contemporary life, resilience, community and reconciliation.

+In June 2026, the band performed at the FIFA Fan Festival Vancouver at Hastings Park during the FIFA World Cup 2026.
+The performance was part of the festival's live music programming, which featured Canadian, Indigenous and international artists.
+The official FIFA Fan Festival programming listed Indian City for June 21, 2026, reflecting the band's name at the time of the performance.

+Discography

+Supernation (2012)

-Indian City formed in 2012, and the band's debut album Supernation was released in August of that year, accompanied by a concert in Winnipeg, Manitoba.
+The band's debut album Supernation was released in August 2012, accompanied by a concert in Winnipeg, Manitoba.
 Supernation won Best Pop Album, and Amero won Male Entertainer of the Year for both his work with Indian City and his solo album Heart on My Sleeve, at that year's Aboriginal Peoples Choice Music Awards.

+Colors (2013)

 They followed up with a second album, Colors, in 2013.
 In 2015, Indian City released a single, "One Day", which reaches out to those having thoughts of suicide.

+Here & Now (2017)

 Here & Now, their third album, was released on 15 February 2017.
 The song, "Through the Flood", won Best Music video performance from the Native American Music Awards (NAMALIVE).
 Three of the songs from the album won the Indian Summer Music Awards in 2017: "Tree of Life" as Best Country; "Seasons" as Best Pop; and "Here & Now" as Best Rock.
 The album was nominated for the 2018 Indigenous Music Album of the Year for the Juno Awards.
 One of the songs on this album, "Through the Flood", features Don Amero and directly addresses the issues of missing and murdered Indigenous women and girls in Canada.
 In 2018, the band performed at a concert to raise awareness of the issue.

+Code Red (2021)

 Code Red, their fourth album, was released during the fall of 2021.
 This album featured guest artists Jim Cuddy, Chantal Kreviazuk, and Don Amero.
 However, in January 2022 their band leader, Vince Fontaine, died from a sudden heart attack.
 The band decided to continue with Code Red, and the album was re-released by Warner Music Canada on 30 September 2022, the National Day for Truth and Reconciliation.
 Code Red was nominated for Contemporary Indigenous Artist of the Year at the 2022 Juno Awards.